GPT-5.1 Prompting Guide

 GPT-5.1 typically adheres closely to this instruction.

 Structuring your prompts clearly is especially important with GPT-5.1.
-We recommend using sectioned prompts:
+We recommend sectioned prompts:

 • Role